Timamousavi/finsentrix/SECURITY.md

 This security policy will be reviewed and updated regularly to address new security concerns and best practices.

-Last updated: April 16th 2025
+Last updated: June 26th 2025